AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/wait/use-a-date-token-in-a-wait-flow-step.md

 >[!NOTE]
 >
 >This only applies to trigger campaigns.
-You cannot use this feature in batch campaigns.&nbsp;
+You cannot use this feature in batch campaigns.

 1. In your smart campaign **Flow** tab, drag over the **Wait** flow step.